voschezang/coding-handbook/behaviour.md

 # Behaviour

 The explanation of the statements and references on this page is left as an exercise to the reader.
-References to [wikipedia](https://en.wikipedia.org/wiki/Wikipedia:About) are chosen for convenience.

 The following statements are patterns of [drift](https://www.merriam-webster.com/dictionary/drift), based on observed behaviour.